Skip to Content

 Here’s a handy map I made for you that shows the locations for each of my picks for the best backpacking trips in BC.

-Google Map showing all the locations of the best backpacking trips in BC
+Google map showing the location of the best backpacking trips in BC

 This is a sensitive wilderness area.
 Learn how to Leave No Trace to keep the wilderness wild.
 Make sure you are prepared by bringing the 10 Essentials.
 Get ready for adventure with this checklist of things to do before every hike.